Top Media Picks

 Law & Order True Crime: The Menendez Murders (NBC, 8 episodes)

-This is the only dramatization worth watching.
+This is the ONLY dramatization worth watching.
 All of the 2-hour movies are prosecution-biased and none of them tells the whole story.
 They do not take the defense seriously, nor do they include the second trial and explain how unfair it was.
 LOTC takes its time.
 It really does require 8 episodes to tell the whole story!
 (And the story isn’t over, either…)

-If you want to know which actress is playing Juror Hazel in Episodes 5, 6, and (most importantly) 7, click here to view the photo album!
+If you want to know which actress is playing Juror Hazel in Episodes 5, 6, and (most importantly) Episode 7, click here to view my photo album!
+Why LOTC is Menendez “Miracle #1” How LOTC affected me personally

 Best Podcasts